python-security/pyt/pyt/cfg/README.rst

-make_cfg is what __main__ calls, it takes the Abstract Syntax Tree, creates an ExprVisitor and return a Control Flow Graph.
+make_cfg is what __main__ calls, it takes the Abstract Syntax Tree, creates an ExprVisitor and returns a Control Flow Graph.

+stmt_visitor.py and expr_visitor.py mirror the `abstract grammar`_ of Python.
 Statements can contain expressions, but not the other way around.
 This is why ExprVisitor inherits from StmtVisitor, (which inherits from `ast.NodeVisitor`_ from the standard library.)

+This is how ast.NodeVisitor works:

 .. code-block:: python